San7o/hive-operator/docs/DESIGN.md

 set](https://www.ietf.org/archive/id/draft-thaler-bpf-isa-00.html),
-programs are limited to having at most 512 Bytes of stack size and 1 million instruction, loops are not allowed and functions can have up to 5 argumnets and only certain functions can be called.
+programs are limited to having at most 512 Bytes of stack size and 1 million instruction, loops are not allowed and functions can have up to 5 arguments and only certain functions can be called.
 Note that those (and other) limitations are changing rapidly and the kernel verifier is getting always smarter, allowing for softer limits.